archanaraj-m/k8s/teams tasks/apr26.md

 * First we can create 3 instances with t2 medium
 * Next that 3 nodes 1 is master and another nodes are node1,node2.
-* in all 3 nodes install docker with docker commands
+* In all 3 nodes install docker with docker commands
 ```
 curl -fsSL https://get.docker.com -o get-docker.sh
 sh get-docker.sh